 As the claimant, the landlord will have to pay a fee to start enforcement proceedings.

-If landlords need a judgement to be enforced they should consult an experienced adviser for example.
+If landlords need a judgement to be enforced they should consider consulting an expereienced legal professional for advice.

 FORMS FOR LETTING PROPERTY